 Another day trip?
-Head to Catalina Island.
-You’ll find catamarans and motorboats hanging out on the coast waiting to take tourists off to a snorkeling tour around the reef protected by the nearby National Park.
+Head out to this pretty island with a reef protected by the nearby National Park.
 On the east side of the island is a reef nicknamed “the wall”, while the western side of the island boasts a snorkel spot nicknamed “the aquarium”.
 Both help you imagine what’s waiting for you when you dip below the waves — schools of colorful fish flitting around bunches of coral.
 Sometimes, snorkelers spot stingrays settling in the sand bed.
 Dreamy.

 Getting To Here

 Our favorite way to get around the Dominican Republic is by bus.
 There are some flights that can take you into the La Romana Airport, but they are exponentially more expensive than a bus trip.
 That link above has more detailed information about how to book tickets, but if you’re headed here from Puerto Plata (or nearby), you’ll typically need to book a ticket to Santo Domingo first, then get a $4 express bus to La Romana.
 Right now, there isn't a direct Puerto Plata to La Romana itinerary, but there is a bus from Santo Domingo to La Romana.
 Some volunteers are also hanging out in Punta Cana, then bus to La Romana.
 If That's you, Horadio buses has info on the itineraries.

 Taxi and Ubers are all good options.
 Since most tourists start their trip in la Romana (it’s popular cruise port, it has an airport, and is easily reached by bus) you can find a car to take you around to the beaches in Bayahibe.
 Most tourists end up staying in Bayahibe: it’s a smaller city that’s set up with your basics, plus is close to a few of the best beaches around, and day trip options.